Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 LAYBACK BC BIB:

-A three-layer bib made with GORE-TEX.
-It features a wide silhouette and ventilation on both sides.
-Available in
+A 3-layer bib made with GORE-TEX.
+A wide-silhouette BC model with ventilation on both sides.

 LAYBACK RIDE BIB: